boogah/force-strong-passwords/readme.txt

 Often, users changing their password to something very weak is the most vulnerable aspect of a WordPress installation.
 This plugin duplicates the WordPress JavaScript password strength check in PHP, and forces users with executive powers to use a strong password.

-Strong passwords are enforced for all users who have any of specified array of capabilities.
+Strong passwords are enforced for all users who have any of a specified array of capabilities.
 The default list is: `publish_posts`, `upload_files`, `edit_published_posts` (see [Roles and Capabilities](http://codex.wordpress.org/Roles_and_Capabilities)).
 If the user whose password is being edited holds any of these capabilities, the strong password enforcement will be triggered.
 To customize this list, use the `slt_fsp_caps_check` filter (see below).

 Development code hosted at [GitHub](https://github.com/gyrus/Force-Strong-Passwords).